dulacp/dulacp.github.io/_posts/2013-03-03-computing-the-ios-device-tilt.markdown

 }
 {% endhighlight %}

 And I thought *"easy, problem solved"*.
 In fact, it was terrible and unusable because the `yaw` value was impacted by the iPhone `roll` and `pitch`.
-I mean that if keep the iPhone vertical and twist it against the *blue axis* it will modify the `yaw`&hellip; **Bad!**
+I mean, if we keep the iPhone vertical and twist it against the *blue axis*, it will modify the `yaw`&hellip; **Bad!**

 <small>Check out the [gimbal lock][gimbal-lock--wiki] problem if you want to understand more about it.</small>

-So back to square one, I had to find a way to compute the `yaw` by myself and I felt that maths will rescue me !
+So back to square one, I had to find a way to compute the `yaw` by myself and I felt that math may rescue me!

 ## The beauty of Quaternions

-**If you don't know what a quaternion is yet, please don't be afraid by this strange word that seems right out of Star Trek.**
+**If you don't know what a quaternion is yet, please don't freak out by this strange word that seems coming right out of Star Trek.**

-> Quaternions were first discribed by Hamilton in 1843 and applied to mechanics in three-dimensional space.
+> Quaternions were first described by Hamilton in 1843 and applied to mechanics in three-dimensional space.
 >
 > <cite>[Wikipedia][quaternion--wiki]</cite>